Managing Yandex StoreDoc users

 -

-update_mask: Comma-separated string of settings you want to update. -
+update_mask: Comma-separated list of settings you want to update. -

 The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter, number, or underscore.